den0un/CsgoReportBot/README.md

 <p>git clone https://github.com/den0un/CsgoReportBot.git</p>

+<p>cd CsgoReportBot</p>

 <p>python3 main.py</p>

 # How it works

-<p> basically the script logins to steam and make the report operation all of that using requests library.</p>
+<p> Basically the script logins to steam and make the report operation all of that using requests library.</p>

 - This report bot is not that efficient, it is made using webscraping with python.
 I just made it to test my skills at python and to learn websraping. i explained how it works down below in case someone wants to develop it more.
 Enjoy!

 ### -1 Login to steam

-the steam login process consists of 2 urls<br>
+The steam login process consists of 2 urls<br>
 1- https://steamcommunity.com/login/getrsakey/ to get the RSA Key for password encryption.<br>
 2- https://steamcommunity.com/login/dologin/ its for loging in, it needs a username and an encrypted password and some other form data.<br>